 Nursing home abuse and neglect cases are typically very complex.
 They often require an extensive investigation to determine what happened and who was responsible.

-Our Long Island nursing home abuse lawyers at The Law Office of Cohen & Jaffe, LLP are ready to pursue compensation for your loved one’s maltreatment.
+The Long Island nursing home abuse lawyers at The Law Office of Cohen & Jaffe, LLP are ready to pursue compensation for your loved one’s maltreatment.
 We are prepared to be an advocate for those who may feel they lack a voice.
-Call us today to begin a free case review with a member of our nursing home abuse team.
+Call us today to begin a free case review with a member of our nursing home abuse team in Long Island.

 How Can Our Nursing Home Abuse Attorneys Assist You in Building the Strongest Claim Possible?

 We will gather evidence to show that your loved one suffered abuse in their Long Island care facility.
 Supporting information can include witness testimony, photos and security camera footage, and incident reports.
 We can also use written correspondence between yourself and the nursing home’s administration.